Fourteenth Dynasty of Egypt

 The Fourteenth Dynasty of Egypt was a series of rulers reigning during the Second Intermediate Period over the Nile Delta region of Egypt.
 It lasted between 75 (ca. 1725–1650 BC) and 155 years (ca. 1805–1650 BC), depending on the scholar.
-The capital of the dynasty was probably Avaris.
-The 14th Dynasty existed concurrently with the 13th Dynasty based in Memphis.
-Some of the contested rulers of the 14th Dynasty (proposed by Kim Ryholt) are commonly identified by Egyptologists as being of Canaanite (Semitic) descent, owing to the distinct origins of the names of some of their kings and princes, like Ipqu (West Semitic for "grace"), Yakbim ("ia-ak-bi-im", an Amorite name), Qareh (West Semitic for "the bald one"), or Yaqub-Har.
+The capital of the dynasty was Xois in central Delta according to the Egyptian historian Manetho.
+Kim Ryholt and some historians think it was probably Avaris.
+The 14th Dynasty was another Egyptian dynasty that existed concurrently with the 13th Dynasty based in Thebes.
+The Egyptian rulers of the 14th dynasty are recorded and attested in the ancient Egyptian Turin List of Kings.
+On the other hand, another proposed list of contested vassals or rulers during the 14th Dynasty (proposed by Kim Ryholt) are identified as being of Canaanite (Semitic) descent, owing to the foreign origins of the names of some of their rulers and princes, like Ipqu (West Semitic for "grace"), Yakbim ("ia-ak-bi-im", an Amorite name), Qareh (West Semitic for "the bald one"), or Yaqub-Har.
 Names in relation with Nubia are also recorded in two cases, king Nehesy ("The Nubian") and queen Tati.
-However, the dynasty rulers are not referred to as Hyksos in the Turin kings list.
+This probably remarks the beginning of Hyksos control and domination over eastern Delta.